Learn 12 Steps of Alcoholics Anonymo...

 The Universal Invitation of the 12 Steps

-The 12 Steps of Alcoholics Anonymous may have been born from the struggle of addiction, but they offer tools that reach far beyond recovery from substance use.
-They provide a path toward integrity, accountability, spiritual connection, and healing—gifts that anyone, from any walk of life, may be able to benefit from.
+The 12 Steps of Alcoholics Anonymous may have grown out of recovery from addiction, and they also offer tools that reach beyond substance use.
+They can support integrity, accountability, spiritual connection, and healing for many people.

 Still, important questions remain: When is the right time to introduce someone to the Steps?
-Are there circumstances where the Steps may not be beneficial—or even potentially harmful?
-And in a digital world, what’s the most effective way to engage with this process?
+Are there circumstances where the Steps may not be helpful, or could even feel harmful?
+In a digital world, what’s the most effective way to engage with this process?

 FAQs